Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 A Uniscope control unit was also offered by Sperry that allowed from 2 to 48 Uniscope terminals to be networked together at one location.

 Pewter Unimatic lapel pin worn by Sperry salespeople to promote the Uniscope system.
-Pin is a miniature version of the Univac Unimatic Uniscope Model 300.
+Pin is a miniature version of the UNIVAC Unimatic Uniscope Model 300.

-image of the univac unimatic uniscope 300 data terminal
+univac unimatic uniscope 300 data terminal

 Unimatic Uniscope 300 Terminal (1964)